What’s New

 • File names or column names within each file are not as specified above.

 When a new project is loaded, RCMap checks for any possible issues with the data and provides warning or error messages.
+See more in the Troubleshooting section.
+RCMap Menu Options —————

 Choose the data folder

-Choosing this item in the main menu will open a file manager program, with which the user will select the folder where the four project’s input files are found.
 RCMap will attempt to read the files and create the RCMap dataset.
 If any errors are encountered, RCMap will show an error message in the console.
 It will also print any issues concerning the pile sorting data.
 The possible warnings are

-• Sorter x: All cards in one pile!
+• Sorter x: All cards in one pile

 • Sorter x put more than a third of the cards in one pile

-• Sorter x: Each card in its own pile!
+• Sorter x: Each card in its own pile

 • Sorter x did not sort card(s) y, z